-- a.
-Encumbered assets are Bank assets that are limited for liquidity needs, legally and contractually by the Bank.
-Restricted assets do not include assets held or agreed with Bank Indonesia but which have not been used to generate liquidity.
-Currently the Bank has tied assets in the form of Repo Securities amounting to IDR94.36 billion. - b.
-Currently, the Bank has assets held or pledged with Bank Indonesia of IDR2.90 trillion, including in the form of Statutory Reserves of IDR1.34 trillion.
-The assets placed in Bank Indonesia consist of placements in Rupiah of IDR2.44 trillion and placements in foreign currency of IDR0.45 trillion.
-The assets held at Bank Indonesia have not been used to generate liquidity but are still calculated as HQLA as regulated in POJK Number 42/POJK.03/2015 concerning Liquidity Coverage Ratio for Commercial Banks. - c.
-Unencumbered assets are assets that qualify as HQLA as stipulated in the POJK Number 42/POJK.03/2015 concerning Liquidity Coverage Ratio for Commercial Banks.
-Currently the Bank has unrestricted assets of IDR5.64 trillion, in the form of Cash of IDR212.84 billion, Government Securities of IDR1.10 trillion, Reverse Repo of IDR1.06 trillion, Bank Indonesia Rupiah Securities of IDR3.07 trillion and Bank Bonds amounting to IDR200.00 billion.
+- b.
+Currently, the Bank has assets deposited or committed with Bank Indonesia amounting to IDR 6.15 trillion including statutory reserves.
+These assets placed with Bank Indonesia consist of placements in rupiah amounting to IDR 4.56 trillion and placements in foreign currency amounting to IDR 1.58 trillion.
+The assets deposited at Bank Indonesia have not been used to generate liquidity but are still calculated as HQLA as stipulated in OJK Regulation No.19 of 2024 concerning amendments to OJK regulation No.42/POJK.03/2015 regarding the Obligation to Fulfill the Liquidity Coverage Ratio for Commercial Banks. - c.
+Unencumbered assets are assets that qualify as HQLA as stipulated in OJK Regulation No.19 of 2024 concerning amendments to OJK Regulation No.42/POJK.03/2015 concerning the Obligation to Fulfill the Liquidity Coverage Ratio for Commercial Banks.
+Currently the Bank has unencumbered assetss of IDR 2.22 trillion, in the form of Cash of IDR 169.34 billion, Government Securities of IDR 387.97 billion, other securities of IDR 99.17 billion and Repo securities of IDR 1.57 trillion.